Hawke's Bay triumphs at sheep dog trials

-Both are from the Wairarapa and SHB centre but there was also some runoff success for Hawke's Bay centre trialists, the two centres between them claiming nine of the 28 runoff places across the four classes at Earnscleugh Station, near Alexander.
+Both are from the Wairarapa and SHB centre, but there was also some runoff success for Hawke's Bay centre trialists, the two centres between them claiming nine of the 28 runoff places across the four classes at Earnscleugh Station near Alexandra.

 Arends was the most successful, with half-brothers Parker and Tarn first and second in the long head.
 Parker also claimed third place in the short head and yard, in which Brent Matthews, also from Mokotuku club, was runner-up with Reef.